ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 There are many easy and delicious recipes that pair plant foods containing iron with foods containing vitamin C. For example, in this cold black-eyed pea salad, the beans provide iron while the bell pepper provides vitamin C, or in this farro cabbage salad, where farro provides iron and cabbage provides vitamin C. Other options include chickpea spinach pasta salad, chickpeas inzimino, and dandelion cannellini potatoes and roasted red peppers to name a few.

-Pairing foods this way need not be difficult – or even conscious.
+Pairing foods this way need not be difficult or even conscious.
 If you eat a varied diet full of different plant foods, it’s likely you’ll be getting these synergistic benefits without even trying!
-In fact, you may be surprised to find that some of your favorite recipes already contain this power duo.
+In fact, you may be surprised to and that some of your favorite recipes already contain this power duo.
 Meet your body’s iron needs by trying a recipe above or experimenting with new combinations, and comment below to let us know what your favorite is!

 Claire Leitch, Oldways Dietetic Intern and Master of Science in Dietetics Student at the University of Vermont